johnobrien8642/RUMBLR_PROD/README.md

 https://rumblr.app

 I began my coding journey at the beginning of last year.
-Around that time time I had found a coding bootcamp called App Academy.
+Around that time I found a coding bootcamp called App Academy.
 App Academy is a 9 week in-person coding bootcamp, but they also offer their entire course for free online.
 I followed this course at my own pace over the course of the last year.